 Available: Audiobook | Paperback | Hardcover | Kindle | Mass Market Paperback

 7. 28 Summers

 The film inspired this book.
 Elin Hilderbrand makes great three-dimensional characters.
-You will get to know inside what their thoughts are.
+You will get to know what their thoughts are.
 They’re very well-formed characters like they’re not characters.
 Could they have been better formed?
 They’re always formed spectacularly.
-This book has so much suspense and romance that you like to read after The Light We Lost.
+This book has so much suspense and romance that you will like to read after The Light We Lost.

 Author: Elin Hilderbrand